Letting go is hard. lt’s not for the faint of heart.

 ~~

-We’re going to talk about all this and do some letting go.
+We talk about our stuff and do some letting go.
 Together.
 It’s easier, kinder, gentler and makes more sense that way.

 Reach out if you want more info.